yashgode01/Customer_Segmentation_Dashboard_Excel/README.md

 Project Overview:

 ## Data Sources:
-The dataset used for this analysis is a .XLSX file.
-Having Fields
+The dataset used for this analysis is a .csv file.
+Having 20 Fields
- Records
+ 10,700,80 Records

 ## Tools Used:
 Excel